-We will have breakfast at around 08H00 the Saturday morning.
+We will have breakfast at around 09H00 the Saturday morning.
 After breakfast we can have a look at our photos of the night before and I will help you with basic editing.
 This can take a couple of hours.
-After the editing process we will head out and scout for a good spot for the evening’s shoot and return before sunset.
-After dinner we will go out for our next star photography shoot.
+After the editing process we will head out and scout for a good spot for the evening’s shoot and have a late afternoon braai.
+At approx. 19H30 we will go out for our next star photography shoot.

-On the Sunday morning we will have breakfast at around 08H00.
-After breakfast we can do some more editing work where I will help you get the most out your photos taken over the weekend to get them picture perfect so that you can go and brag with them.
-The expedition will be finished at around 11H00.
+On the Sunday morning we will have breakfast at around 09H00.
+After breakfast, if needed, we can do some more editing work where I will help you get the most out your photos taken over the weekend to get them picture perfect so that you can go and brag with them back at home, your local camera club or even on social media.
+The workshop will be finished at around 11H00.